Charles Duhigg

 • Recipient of the Business News Visionary Award

 Charles Duhigg’s The Power of Habit has spent three years on the New York Times Bestseller list.
-Soon, his new book, Supercommunicators: The Power of Conversation and Hidden Language of Connection will appear on bookshelves.
+His new book, Supercommunicators: The Power of Conversation and Hidden Language of Connection, delivers a simple but powerful lesson: With the right tools, we can connect with anyone.
 Duhigg’s work explores why – and how – people and companies develop habits (and how to change them), and how we can communicate during some the most important, and most difficult, conversations in life.

 In his two books, as well as Smarter Faster Better: The Secrets of Being Productive in Life and Business (2016) Duhigg explains that managing how you think—rather than what you think—can transform your life.
 Duhigg's journalistic accomplishments, including a Pulitzer Prize, have made him an in-demand speaker for organizations from the UCLA School of Management to Google and Microsoft to Fortune 500 companies and the National Association of Science Teachers.
 His presentations are filled with stories, case studies and actionable advice about how to communicate with anyone – and become the best versions of ourselves.
 He current writes for The New York Times Magazine and The New Yorker, and previously hosted the How To! podcast for Slate Magazine.
 He has received the Scripps Howard National Journalism Award, numerous other honors, and was a 2020-2021 Business News Visionary Award recipient